ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19004/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK19004 WisBlock Green Power Module Datasheet

 ## Overview

 ### Description

-RAK19004 is a WisBlock Power module that can harness and convert green power such as wind power, hydroelectric power, or solar power into fixed 5&nbsp;V output.
+RAK19004 is a WisBlock Power module that can harness and convert green power such as wind power, hydroelectric power, or solar power into fixed 5 V output.
 The module uses a TPS55165-Q1 from Texas Instruments, which is a DC-DC buck-boost converter.
-Upon startup, the module can have a stable 5&nbsp;V output from a varying input voltage of 2&nbsp;V-36&nbsp;V, and its output current can also be as high as 1&nbsp;A.
+Upon startup, the module can have a stable 5 V output from a varying input voltage of 2 V-36 V, and its output current can also be as high as 1 A.

 :::tip NOTE
-- The module has a minimum input voltage of 5.3&nbsp;V for a startup.
+- The module has a minimum input voltage of 5.3 V for a startup.
 - RAK19004 doesn't have a WisConnector just like the other WisBlock modules, but it is an external module with four (4) mounting holes, so you can place the module in the position that you want.
 :::

 ### Features

-- 5&nbsp;V Power Output
+- 5 V Power Output
-- 2&nbsp;V-36&nbsp;V Power Input
+- 2 V-36 V Power Input
 - Chipset: Texas Instruments TPS55165-Q1
-- Module size: 15 X 25&nbsp;mm
+- Module size: 15 X 25 mm

 ## Specifications